Dutch Blitz: Objective

 The objective of Dutch Blitz is to score points by playing as many cards as possible on Dutch Piles, and by emptying the Blitz Pile as quickly as possible.
 This is done by playing cards from the Blitz Pile, Post Piles, and Wood Pile on the Dutch piles.

 Point scoring

-The game ends when a player plays all 10 of the cards out of his or her Blitz Pile and yells "BLITZ!"
+The game ends when a player plays all 10 of the cards out of their Blitz Pile and yells "BLITZ!"
 Each player scores points at the end of each hand as follows: